datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 ref.fasta  PE-350.1.fastq  PE-350.2.fastq
 $ head PE-350.1.fastq
 ```
 Our assembly will start using one Illumina library, PE-350, which is a paired end (fragment) library, divided into two datasets: .1.fastq and .2.fastq,  which are paired reads very close to 350 bp apart.
-Also, ìref.fastaî is the included reference sequence for comparison with your assembly.
+Also, ‚Äúref.fasta‚Äù is the included reference sequence for comparison with your assembly.

 #### Understand FASTQ format ####
 __Learning objectives:__